The Collaborative Model Of Care

 Vaginal Births After Cesarean Sections

 We encourage VBACs for women with one prior cesarean section, which although not done by many practices in Austin, is clearly sanctioned by the American College of Obstetrics and Gynecology in hospitals with 24-hour anesthesia coverage.
-We also allow women to VBAC who have had two prior cesarean sections, but also a previous successful vaginal birth.
+We also allow women to VBAC who have had two prior cesarean sections, but we review these cases individually to ensure that they are safe candidates for this.
 VBACs require a special commitment from both patient and provider due to the slight risk for uterine rupture, approximately 1% of which the majority are NOT catastrophic.
 Each woman approaching VBAC must change the circumstances from her first birth to increase the likelihood for success, such as allowing spontaneous labor, delaying epidural use, limiting weight gain, and increasing exercise.
 Because of the increased risk with VBACs, we do require continuous monitoring which allows for early detection of any fetal compromise.
 Thankfully, with the advent of mobile telemonitors, this can be accomplished while still allowing complete mobility.

-We care for many sets of twins each month, often in conjunction with a Maternal-Fetal Medicine specialist (David Berry MD and Celeste Sheppard MD).
-We advocate for vaginal birth assuming both babies are vertex (head-down), or the first baby is vertex and the second (regardless of position) is the same size of smaller than the first.
-Both physicians in our practice are skilled at breech delivery of second-twins which when done appropriately is very safe and sanctioned by the American College of Obstetrics and Gynecology.
+We care for many sets of twins each month, often in conjunction with a Maternal-Fetal Medicine specialist (David Berry MD and Austin Maternal Fetal Medicine).
+We advocate for vaginal birth assuming both babies are vertex (head-down), or the first baby is vertex and the second (regardless of position) is the same size or smaller than the first.
+All physicians in our practice are skilled at breech delivery of second-twins which when done appropriately is very safe and sanctioned by the American College of Obstetrics and Gynecology.

-Many of our patients are high-risk with a history of high-blood pressure, diabetes, leg/brain clots, aneurysms, recurrent miscarriage, in-vitro fertilization, etc. These patients receive care from both physicians and midwives in the practice, often in conjunction with a Maternal-Fetal Medicine specialist (David Berry MD and Celeste Sheppard MD).
+Many of our patients are high-risk with a history of high-blood pressure, diabetes, leg/brain clots, aneurysms, recurrent miscarriage, in-vitro fertilization, etc. These patients receive care from both physicians and midwives in the practice, often in conjunction with a Maternal-Fetal Medicine specialist (David Berry MD and Austin Maternal Fetal Medicine).
 We are able to fully monitor the progress of the pregnancy and fetal well-being through regular ultrasound and fetal heart rate monitoring to ensure both maternal and fetal safety.
 When in labor, these patients often receive team care from both the midwife and physician on call, working together to provide the highest quality of care possible.

-Both of our physicians and one midwife are trained in the performance and interpretation of ultrasound.
-We have a seasoned licensed sonographer who also performs ultrasounds all day on Wednesdays and Fridays.
+All of our physicians are trained in the performance and interpretation of ultrasound.
+We have two seasoned licensed sonographer who perform ultrasounds all day on Monday through Friday.
 We are able to complete all types of obstetrical ultrasound in the office including first-trimester scans for dating, bleeding, pain; second-trimester basic and detailed anatomy surveys; and third-trimester scans for size/date discrepancies, amniotic fluid assessments, and post-dates reassurance.
 We also do genetic screenings for patients who desire such testing with both the first-screens (12 week ultrasound and blood draw for Down syndrome and Trisomy 18 risk assessment) and quad-screens (16 week blood draw only for Down syndrome, trisomy 18, and neural tube defects).
 Although some offices in town perform ultrasounds at every prenatal visit, we advocate against this for fetal safety, and use ultrasound only when medically indicated.

 We are all supportive of a woman’s right to choose not only the nature of her birth experience, but the location as well.
 For low-risk patients, home-birth may be an appealing option.
-We provide in-office consultation services to the home-birthing midwifery community for pregnancy complications including bleeding, high-blood pressure, and diabetes.
-We also offer ultrasound for these women as needed.
 Transfers of care are accepted when patients develop high-risk conditions (such as pre-eclampsia, medication-requiring diabetes of pregnancy, etc.) that are outside of the scope of practice for homebirthing midwives.
 Thankfully, transports in labor are relatively rare and are accepted on a case-by-case basis when certain criteria for safety are clearly met.
 We do NOT accept transport patients that transferred out from our practice to a home-birthing midwife due to the legal implications of dismissal of our practice as the active care provider.
 The complete criteria for consultation, transfer, and transport, as well as the self-pay charges for common services, are available HERE (link to information for all home birthing CNMs).